 We believe deeply in the work that we do.
 And we’re proud of it!
 At the same time, we believe deeply in the value of militant transparency.
 As a team, we’ve experienced a number of failures and false starts over the past few years.
 And to keep us humble and to ensure that we always learn from them, we enumerate them here.

 We have been incredibly fortunate to attract some notable names to the Unreasonable Institute.
 Our mentors are people like Neal Baer, former Executive Producer of Law & Order: SVU; John Elstrott, Chairman of the Board at Whole Foods; and Hunter Lovins, a Time Magazine Hero of the Planet.
-We’ve also scored some great press (in places like the New York Times, Inc. Magazine, and the Wall Street Journal).
-But now that we’re three years old, people should no longer be impressed by big names and press.
+We’ve also scored some great press in places like the New York Times, Inc. Magazine, and the Wall Street Journal.
+But now that we’re five years old, people should no longer be impressed by big names and press.
 They should be asking what are our results are.

 The truth is that we haven’t made it a priority to measure our results or impact to date.
 Some of it’s a bandwidth issue, some of it’s a lack of clarity about the best way to do it.
 But we’ve known for some time that we really need to get serious about it.
 So we’ve taken the first step and built this results page.
-It offers some basic information about the number of ventures that have come through, how many are active, how their revenues and teams have grown, and how many have raised money.
+It offers some information about the number of ventures that have come through, how many are active, how their revenues and teams have grown, and how many have raised money.

-What we really care about when it comes to measuring impact is the number of lives that our entrepreneurs have changed and how the planet is better of thanks to their efforts.
-That data is a lot harder for us to obtain and measure effectively, partially because it will take some time before our entrepreneurs’ efforts translate into tangible outcomes for the people they serve and for the environment.
+What we really care about when it comes to measuring impact is the number of lives that our entrepreneurs have meaningfully changed and how the planet is better of thanks to their efforts.
+That data is a lot harder for us to obtain and measure effectively.
+Part of the reason is that it will take some time before our entrepreneurs’ efforts translate into tangible outcomes for the people they serve and for the environment.
 Another part of the reason is that it’s difficult for us to aggregate impact across different sectors in different contexts.
 In other words, one of our ventures may provide education to a child, another entrepreneur might provide a clean cookstove, and another might provide access to diagnostics.
 All have an impact on a human life, but perhaps not to the same degree.
-We’re actively exploring, however, strategies to measure and to display that.
+We’re actively exploring, however, strategies to measure and to display that impact.
 We welcome thoughts and feedback on how to go about this as well.

 The Unreasonable Marketplace is the crowdfunding platform we used from 2010-2012 to select our entrepreneurs.
 It served as the final stage of our vetting process.
-And while it was an incredibly elegant solution to making the Institute accessible, to serving as our financial engine, and selecting strong entrepreneurs, it proved to be unfair to applicants from different countries.
+And while it was an elegant solution to making the Institute affordable to our entrepreneurs, to serving as our financial engine, and to selecting strong entrepreneurs, it proved to be unfair to applicants from different countries.
 We detail the story in this blog post.
-Our failure here was not attempting the Marketplace, it was that we recognized it was unfair and failed to act sooner.
+Our failure here was not attempting the Marketplace, it was that recognizing it was unfair and failing to act sooner.
 It’s learning from this mistake that has led us to stop using the Marketplace as vehicle for selection in 2013.
-Instead, the Marketplace will be available for entrepreneurs once selected to raise funds they need to pay for the Institute after they have been selected.
+Instead, the Marketplace is now available to raise funds they need to pay for the Institute after they have been selected.
 It has remained effective and 100% of our ventures to date have raised the costs of attending the Unreasonable Institute on our Marketplace.